LGaratti/Money_Count/README.md

 ## Deployment

-Money Count is configured for deployment with Vercel.
-To deploy, push the repository to GitHub and connect it with Vercel for seamless CI/CD.
+Money Count is prepared for deployment on Vercel.
+Simply push your code to GitHub and set up a project on Vercel for continuous deployment.

 ## Acknowledgements

+This project makes use of some remarkable open-source software:

-- [Vite](https://vitejs.dev/): Frontend tooling for the modern web.
+- [Vite](https://vitejs.dev/): Enhanced tooling for front-end development.
-- [React](https://reactjs.org/): Building user interfaces with component-based architecture.
+- [React](https://reactjs.org/): A library for crafting dynamic user interfaces.
-- [Chakra UI](https://chakra-ui.com/): Accessible components for a delightful design system.
+- [Chakra UI](https://chakra-ui.com/): A component library for creating accessible and beautiful UIs.
-- [Recharts](http://recharts.org/): Composable charting library built on React components.
+- [Recharts](http://recharts.org/): A charting library built with React components.
-- [React Hook Form](https://react-hook-form.com/): Performant, flexible and extensible forms with easy-to-use validation.
+- [React Hook Form](https://react-hook-form.com/): Efficient form management for React.
-- [React Calendar](https://www.npmjs.com/package/react-calendar): A modular and customizable calendar component for React.
+- [React Calendar](https://www.npmjs.com/package/react-calendar): Flexible calendar component for React.
-- [Supabase](https://supabase.io/): Open-source Firebase alternative providing database and authentication solutions.
+- [Supabase](https://supabase.io/): An open-source alternative to Firebase.
-- [Vercel](https://vercel.com/): Platform for frontend frameworks and static sites, built to integrate with your headless content, commerce, or database.
+- [Vercel](https://vercel.com/): A platform for automating front-end deployments.

 ## License

-This project is open-sourced under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+Money Count is distributed under the MIT License.
+For more details, check out the [LICENSE](LICENSE) file.